KirkHunter/kaggle-airbnb/README.md

 in the competition as well as how to build logistic regression and random forest models in R.

-airbnb.R was used for exploratory model building and feature engineering whereby I used empirical probability estimates for a given destination as a feature in the logistic regression model.
+airbnb.R was used for exploratory model building as well as feature engineering whereby I used empirical probability estimates for a given destination as a feature in the logistic regression model.